AadilPB/ray-tracer/README.md

 ## Future Additions

-- ~~Implement a *bounding volume hierarchy* data structure through the second book of the RTIOW book series~~
 - Implement Surface Area Heuristics to Bounded Volume Hierarchy
-- ~~Implement the ability to wrap textures around objects through the second book of the RTIOW book series~~
-- ~~Implement a JSON scene format and a C++ reader to write scenes without the need to recompile~~
-- ~~Implement a python automation script to generate JSON scene files~~
-- ~Implement a ray-triangle intersection~
 - Implement a .obj reader
 - Complete the third book of the RTIOW book series
 - Port to GPU compute library (OpenCL, Vulkan, TBD)